-Revenue is recognised to the extent that it is probable that the economic benefits will flow to the Company and the revenue can be reliably measured, regardless of when the payment is being made.
-Revenue is measured based on the transaction price, which is the consideration, adjusted for allowances, if any, as specified in the contract with the customer.
 Revenue excludes taxes collected from customers.
 The Company has concluded that it is the principal in all of its revenue arrangements since it is the primary obligor in all the revenue arrangements as it has pricing latitude and is also exposed to inventory and credit risks.